V. Manickavasagam: Infusing new blood

 When Manickavasagam became president of the Malaysian Indian Congress, he decided to introduce new faces to the party in leadership positions.
 This was the time when S. Subramaniam, K. Pathmanaban, a Harvard MBA holder, and several others entered the political arena to infuse new blood into MIC, and Manickavasagam gave them preference.
 They were young, well-educated and ambitious but lacked grassroots experience.

 This made S. Samy Vellu, who was then MIC vice-president, bitter as he felt he was being sidelined.
 Samy Vellu was one of the five leaders who dared defy former president V.T.
 Sambanthan and propel Manickavasagam to the presidency of the party.

 Subramaniam, then the secretary general of MIC, was hand-picked by Manickavasagam to become deputy president and succeed him.
 However, Samy Vellu fought back, literally, and in the 1977 party elections he managed to beat Subramaniam by a mere 26 votes to become the Deputy President of MIC.

-Demise
+Death

 Manickavasagam died in 1979 while still in office.
 His deputy, S. Samy Vellu was made acting president of MIC and remained president until 6 December 2010.